amanmajid/amanmajid/README.md

 ### Hi there 👋

+- 🌍 I am a Research Fellow at the [Oxford Martin School](https://www.oxfordmartin.ox.ac.uk/people/aman-majid/)
+- 🏗️ I am interested in the relationship between climate and infrastructure systems (mainly energy ⚡ and water 💧)
+- 👨‍💻️ Work mostly with Python and R
+- 📫 Get in touch! aman.majid@ouce.ox.ac.uk

 <!--
 **amanmajid/amanmajid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.